There are several cases of Theme Naming, involving anywhere from three names to ten or more, and each theme has exactly one exception.

 Double Subverted: It turns out Alice took it one step further and had her name legally changed from July to Alice.

-Averted: There is no Theme Naming at all.
-Or the Theme Naming doesn't have any exceptions (the sisters' names are April, May, June, and July).
+The Theme Naming doesn't have any exceptions; the sisters' names are April, May, June, and July.